Skip to content

 Command-line interface#

-Some configuration options can be provided via the command-line, such as those related to rule enablement and disablement, file discovery, logging level, and more:
+Some configuration options can be provided or overridden via dedicated flags on the command line.
+This includes those related to rule enablement and disablement, file discovery, logging level, and more:

 ruff check path/to/code/ --select F401 --select F403 --quiet

-See ruff help for more on Ruff's top-level commands:
+See ruff help for the full list of Ruff's top-level commands:

 Ruff: An extremely fast Python linter.